codeconsole/servlet-traits/README.md

 Groovy Traits should not use imports from External Libaries.
 Doing so reduces the possibility of future compatability.

-The following situation could have been prevented if `def` was used instead of `ServletContext` Doing so would have ensured either library could have been used in the future.
+The following situation could have been prevented if `def` was used instead of `ServletContext`.
+Doing so would have ensured either library could have been used in the future.

 ## Preferred